algolia/api-clients-automation/website/docs/clients/introduction.md

 # Introduction

-This section hosts informations about the [usage of the API clients](https://github.com/algolia/api-clients-automation).
-For informations regarding the automation and how to contribute, see [the automation page](/docs/contributing/introduction).
+This section holds information about [the generated Algolia API clients](https://github.com/algolia/api-clients-automation).

+If you wish to contribute, please see [the contributing page](/docs/contributing/introduction).

 ## Repositories